aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 The REPO_SETTINGS parameters are specified by the default repository settings such as repo name.
 However next, we will specify the settings in the _config.yml file that will override the default settings.

-### The SEO markup tag and changing your site title
+### Changing your site title

-The <head> tag of default.html file contains a {% seo %} parameter that when processed by Jekyll will generate title and description meta tags used for SEO.
+The `<head>` tag of default.html file contains a {% seo %} parameter that when processed by Jekyll will generate title and description meta tags used for SEO.

 The genrated title meta tag uses the repo name for title value that displays the site title in the web browser bar.
 Similarly the genrated description meta tag uses the Github repo description you specified when you created the repo.